PostHog/posthog.com/contents/tutorials/vue-ab-tests.md

 The next step is to set up an A/B test (we call them experiments in PostHog).

-Go to the [A/B testing tab](https://app.posthog.com/experiments) in PostHog and click "New experiment".
+Go to the [experiments tab](https://app.posthog.com/experiments) in PostHog and click "New experiment".
 Add the following details to your experiment:

 1. Name it "Vue button text experiment".
 2. Set "Feature flag key" to `vue-button-text-experiment`.